Xlek Free Public Record Search: Everything You Need to Know

 Xlek is a large publicly accessible data search site that hosts information to search millions of companies, organizations, and individuals around the globe.
 To its credit, Xlek is very transparent about what they have to offer with public information search.
 On its homepage and in the FAQ section, it states: “Xlek is a platform to search and share public data.”

-If this sounds like another business’s website you may have heard of, such as Spokeo, LexisNexis, TruePeopleSearch, or Pipl, that is because Xlek is very similar.
+If this sounds like another business’s website you may have heard of, such as Spokeo, LexisNexis, TruePeopleSearch, Fast People Search, or Pipl, that is because Xlek is very similar.
 However, unlike these other sites that offer details on people, Xlek has information for businesses of all sizes, including social security numbers and additional personal information used in background checks and reports.
 The search results come in the form of an email address, phone numbers, mailing address (including zip codes!), company website, company revenue range estimate (based on the tax ID number provided), executive names, memberships, and more.

 Xlek can get anyone’s information from various sources such as: